[Editor's note: this article was first published in September 2017 and has been updated on July 21, 2020.]

 7. Quality assurance

 Quality assurance needs to be in place from the very beginning.
 However, it is of crucial importance during development.
-A proper QA process is undergone with the help of specific tools, functioning during precise stages.
+A proper QA process leverages specific tools, functioning during precise stages.
 Some of these tools and processes are described here.

 The main stages of the QA process include:

-- a preparatory phase (lasts between the actual beginning of the development process and the primary form assembly of the digital product)
+- A preparatory phase (lasting from the very beginning of the development process to the primary form assembly of the digital product)

 8. Launch, Maintenance, and Support

-After the QA process is over and the product is in final format, the app can be submitted to the store (in the case of a mobile app) or the website will go live.
+After the QA process is over and the product is in final format, the app is ready to be released into its natural habitat: the app store for mobile apps and the Web for... well, web platforms.

 Depending on the complexity of the product, maintenance can include planning for continuous updates and testing upgrades.
 It is advisable that not all features of the product are released simultaneously; the core of the web or mobile app should come out at launch and the rest of the features should be released progressively, in accordance with the principles of agile development methodologies.